-You're more likely to make decisions on your own if you don't have a conservatorship attorney.
+You're more likely to make decisions independently if you don't have a conservatorship attorney.

 8. You'll be able to save time.

-More than anything, a conservatorship attorney would be able to help you save time and reduce stress during the conservatorship application phase.
-Families face a tough emotional transition when a parent or loved one goes from being independent to being dependent.
+More than anything, a conservatorship attorney could help you save time and reduce stress during the conservatorship application phase.
+Families face a tough emotional transition when a parent or loved one goes from independent to dependent.

 It can be incredibly difficult to navigate the legal system while still dealing with emotional stress.
 A conservatorship attorney will help you get through the process quickly and with few errors, saving you time.

-The cost of filing for a conservatorship is determined by a number of factors.
+Several factors determine the cost of filing for a conservatorship.
 You'll have to pay lawyer fees if you employ a conservatorship solicitor.
 Although lawyer fees may seem to be an additional cost, they will undoubtedly save you time and emotional resources in the long run.

 The cost of filing for a conservatorship in court is $435.
 The fee will usually be forgiven if the proposed conservatee has a low income and earns Medi-Cal or SSI, but you would need to fill out clear forms and file them with the original paperwork.
 You will not be eligible for a refund after the fact.

 A court investigator will interview the conservatee and all people with knowledge of the case once the conservatorship process has begun.
-After that, a hearing is held to decide whether or not a conservator will be named, as well as who will be the Conservator.
+After that, a hearing is held to decide whether or not a conservator will be named and who will be the Conservator.
 Following the appointment of a conservator, certain measures must be taken to comply with the conservatorship agreement's instructions or those of the court.

 Appraisal and Conservatorship

-Within 90 days of the day a judge signs an Order Appointing Probate Conservator, an inventory and appraisal of the assets of the individual under conservatorship must be performed and filed.
+Within 90 days of a judge signing an Order Appointing Probate Conservator, an inventory and appraisal of the individual's assets under conservatorship must be performed and filed.

 A conservator may be expected to provide an inventory and valuation to a court referee for properties other than cash.
 The value of the products will be determined by the probate referee, which may take several months.
-The estate is paid a fee for the referee's service, which can include costs including mileage as well as a portion of the estate.
+The estate is paid a fee for the referee's service, which can include costs including mileage and a portion of the estate.